 - 1. 2019 American Community Survey 5-year Estimates - 2.
-Thompson Property Management, Apartments.com, Reeder Property Management.

-Catalyst Property Management-and-a local property-manager. - 3.
-Bear River association of Governments http://brag.utah.gov/housing/
+Bear River Association of Governments http://brag.utah.gov/housing/

 6 APPENDICES

 6.1 APPENDIX A GEOLOGY OF RIVER HEIGHTS

 River Heights lies on Quaternary units that were deposited in the deltas, shorelines, and the lake bottom of Lake Bonneville (16,000 to 15,000 years ago).
 The River Heights City center lies on deltaic deposits from the younger, Provo shoreline of Lake Bonneville (14,500 to 13,500) years ago.
 Quaternary deposits east of River Heights include alluvial stream and fan deposits near the mountain front.